gabr0236/OpenLog/README.md

 #### Add log

-Starting from the home screen the user is able to select a category for witch to add a log.
+Starting from the home screen, the user is able to select a category for which to add a log.

 <img src="https://github.com/gabr0236/OpenLog/blob/the_big_merge/readmeImages/addlog.png" width="200">